 ICAP calls for structural reforms in tax system

-ISLAMABAD, May 9 (APP): The Institute of Chartered Accountants of Pakistan (ICAP) here on Tuesday called for structural reforms to broaden tax base and simplify the complex system of determining tax liability.
+ISLAMABAD, May 13 (APP): The Institute of Chartered Accountants of Pakistan (ICAP) has called for structural reforms to broaden tax base and simplify system of determining tax liability.